-Formally titled the Dialogues of Innovation, but more commonly known as the January Term, or J-Term, this mini-term is all about creative learning through special projects, study abroad and internships.
+The Dialogues of Innovation (more commonly known as the January Term or J-Term) are all about creative learning through special projects, study abroad and internships.

-During the four undergraduate years, students will successfully complete one course in each January Term that will focus on innovative ideas, topics and experiential learning opportunities.
+During each of your four undergraduate years, you'll complete one course during each J-Term that focuses on innovative ideas, topics and experiential learning opportunities.
 The J-Term curriculum consists of a variety of interdisciplinary offerings and also includes opportunities for internships, workshops and other forms of experiential learning.

 Students have had the opportunity, during the J-Term, to take such imaginative classes as:

 - Performing an off-Broadway production in New York City

 - Studying and attending the presidential inauguration in Washington, D.C.

 - Interning with the ESPN X Games in Aspen

 - Learning how to start a business on a shoestring budget

 - Studying the connections between humans and the Atlantic ocean